observational-dynamics/website/src/content/docs/ml/models/regressor.md

+---
+title: Regressor model
+description: This model is a simple regressor that uses a neural network to predict the output of a function.
+It is used to demonstrate how to use the PotentialBar...
+---
 # Regressor model

 This model is a simple regressor that uses a neural network to predict the output of a function.
 It is used to demonstrate how to use the `PotentialBarrier` and `ReplenishmentSource` layers.